-The General Conversation must last the stipulated 5 minutes for each candidate.
-Some candidates may dry up after a few minutes, but it is important to persevere with the conversation (e.g. by complete changes of subject), so that they are given every opportunity to do themselves justice.
+The General Conversation must last the stipulated 5 minutes for each candidates may dry up after a few minutes, but it is important to persevere with the converse, by complete changes of subject), so that they are given every opportunity to do then justice.

 (b) The teacher/Examiner should aim to cover at least two or three of the Defined Content Topics in this section of the examination (these are listed in the Curriculum Content section of the syllabus booklet).
 Examples of suitable topics are school (subjects, number of periods, times, games, etc.), home, town, journey to and from school, free time (evenings, weekends), holidays, hobbies.
 All candidates can reasonably be expected to have the command of vocabulary and idiom necessary to discuss these topics.

-Precise factual information or knowledge is not required, and candidates should not for lack of such knowledge.
-The teacher/Examiner should be ready to pass on quickly topic if candidates are obviously out of their depth.
-Care should be taken to avoid question might cause embarrassment, e.g. where a candidate has only one parent.
-(Centres are reque to supply such information to the teacher/Examiner in advance.)
+Precise factual information or knowledge is not required, and candidates should not be penalised for lack of such knowledge.
+The teacher/Examiner should be ready to pass on quickly to another topic if candidates are obviously out of their depth.
+Care should be taken to avoid questions which might cause embarrassment, e.g. where a candidate has only one parent.
+(Centres are requested to supply such information to the teacher/Examiner in advance.)

 - (c) Candidates are expected to give natural replies to questions so their answers need not be in the form of complete sentences.
 However, candidates whose conversation consists largely of monosyllabic or disjointed replies cannot gain much credit for such a performance, and it is therefore the teacher/Examiner's responsibility to avoid questions inviting answers of simply 'yes' or 'no'.
 Instead, the teacher/Examiner must use a variety of question types and interrogative adverbs, ranging from a basic level of simple questions which demand short predictable responses, e.g. when? how many? how long? with whom? with what? how? etc. to more searching questions such as why? tell me about... what do you think about? - (d) Questions should be adjusted to the candidate's ability.
-However, as in the Topic Conversation, the teacher/Examiner must try to extend the candidate as far as possible by giving them the opportunity to provide opinions and justifications and use a variety of time frames (themes could be past visits to other countries, plans for the future, etc.).
+However, as in the Topic Conversation, the teacher/Examiner must try to extend the candidate as far as possible by giving them the opportunity to provide opinions and justifications and use a variety of tenses (themes could be past visits to other countries, plans for the future, etc.).
+Candidates who do not show that they are able to convey past and future meaning cannot be awarded a mark in the Satisfactory band or above on Scale (b) (see Table B of the Marking Instructions).
 More able candidates may not be able to do themselves justice if the more stretching questions are avoided. - (e) Candidates should be prompted and encouraged where necessary and long silences should be avoided.
 However, a candidate should not be interrupted unless it is clear that he or she cannot complete the answer.
 Incorrect answers should never be corrected, nor answers supplied when none are given.
 Questions should be rephrased (rather than repeated) in an attempt to maintain the dialogue. - (f) The use of vocabulary or phrases from the candidate's first language should be avoided, except in the case of particular institutions e.g. names of examinations, types of school, etc. - (g) The teacher/Examiner must avoid talking too much themselves and limiting the amount of time available to the candidate to show what they can do.
-The onus is on the candidate to show that he or she can converse adequately in the language, but at the same time it is up to the teacher/ Examiner to make sure that the candidate is given every opportunity to do so by following up any opening given.
+The onus is on the candidate to show that he or she can converse adequately in the language, but at the same time it is up to the teacher/Examiner to make sure that the candidate is given every opportunity to do so by following up any opening given.